-Lisa Nelson RD: What finally pushed you “over the edge” and gave you the motivation to make changes?** Don Carrier:** I had tried many diets and even though I was a vegetarian I still gained a lot of weight.
+DC: I had tried many diets and even though I was a vegetarian I still gained a lot of weight.
 I had stopped eating potatoes, carrots, beets and other veggies because most of the popular diets claimed that carbohydrates were bad.
-At the McDougall clinic I was eating potatoes, carrots, beets, and lots of veggies and my energy level cam back after just 3 days and I began to lose weight.
+At the McDougall clinic I was eating potatoes, carrots, beets, and lots of veggies and my energy level came back after just 3 days and I began to lose weight.
 Dairy and oil were two foods I was not eating during the 10-day plan.
 I was a big dairy eater and used olive oil regularly.
 I learned they were the culprit of my weight gain and poor quality of life.
 Halfway through the 10-day plan my whole attitude changed.
 I was learning how our bodies work and how to fuel our bodies correctly.
-This motivated me to lead a vegan life, no diary and no oil.
+This motivated me to lead a vegan life, no dairy and no oil.
 I never thought I would ever give up cheese, but I did and to this day I have not had even a slice of cheese since.
 Triple bypass surgery scared the “H” out of me and the 10-day program was the alternative solution I needed.

-Lisa Nelson RD: What advice would you give to someone struggling to live a heart healthy lifestyle while at high risk for a heart attack or bypass surgery?** Don Carrier:** I don’t care how bent a person is on not eating vegetables, I found out your taste buds and cravings all change.
+DC: I don’t care how bent a person is on not eating vegetables, I found out your taste buds and cravings all change.
 What you thought you could not live without, soon become unimportant.
 You learn to substitute those food cravings with other foods.
 What every heart patient has to realize is that heart surgery is NO walk in the park.
 The medical institution makes billions of dollars every year opening up patient chests with a saw.
 I had it in my mind that I was not going to support the medical institution by having my chest cut wide open.
 Changing your diet is the safest way to continue to live a healthy life.
 It makes sense, it’s less expensive, and it’s less intrusive.
 There is no recovery process, no meds, and you get to enjoy life.
 If a heart patient decides changing their diet is too drastic, ask the surgeon to show you the tools and procedure they will use to operate.
-THAT IS DRASTIC
+That is drastic!

 Lisa, I could go on and on about the benefits of the right food and how it effects our body.
 So many people think being sick is in their genes and they have no control over their future health, they are totally misinformed.
 Good resources I recommend for potential heart patients are books by Dr. John McDougall, Dr. Dean Ornish, Dr. Neal Barnard, Dr. Esselstyn, Dr. Fuhrman and the China Study by Dr. Campbell.